Philip Marlowe

 Some of those short stories were later combined and expanded into novels featuring Marlowe, a process Chandler called "cannibalizing", which is more commonly known in publishing as a fix-up.
 When the original stories were republished years later in the short-story collection The Simple Art of Murder, Chandler did not change the names of the protagonists to Philip Marlowe.
 His first two stories, "Blackmailers Don't Shoot" and "Smart-Aleck Kill" (with a detective named Mallory), were never altered in print but did join the others as Marlowe cases for the television series Philip Marlowe, Private Eye.

 Underneath the wisecracking, hard-drinking, tough private eye, Marlowe is quietly contemplative, philosophical and enjoys chess and poetry.
 While he is not afraid to risk physical harm, he does not dish out violence merely to settle scores.
 Morally upright, he is not fooled by the genre's usual femmes fatales, such as Carmen Sternwood in The Big Sleep.
 Chandler's treatment of the detective novel exhibits an effort to develop the form.
-His first full-length book, The Big Sleep, was published when Chandler was 51; his last, Playback, was published when he was 70.
-He created seven novels in the last two decades of his life.
+His first full-length book, The Big Sleep, was published when Chandler was 51; his last, Playback, when he was 70.
+He wrote seven novels in the last two decades of his life.
 An eighth, Poodle Springs, was completed posthumously by Robert B. Parker and published years later.